Endless Travel Plans

 TOTAL $5,640

-Scenario 2: Mid-Range Family of 4 (Kids Ages 7 & 10)
+Scenario 2: Mid-Range Family of 4 (Kids Ages 7 and 10)

-Goal: Balance cost and premium experience
+Goal: Balance cost with a premium experience

 Resort: Nickelodeon Punta Cana (7 nights) $5,400